SymfonyCasts/vue/sfcasts/ep2/external-dom-updates.md

-# External Dom Updates
+# External DOM Updates

-Coming soon...

-Let me add

-The cart, the last piece of data that we kind of have hard coded as no one here is the color.
-Now some of our products have colors and some don't.
-So when we, when we're on a product that has a color, like our inflatable sofa, we need to make sure that we sent this to that colors.
-IRI,
+When we add something to the cart, the last piece of data that's hardcoded is the color.
+Now, some products come in multiple colors and some don't.
+But when we *are* on a product with multiple colors - like our inflatable sofa - we need to make sure that we send the selected colors IRI with the AJAX call.

-This is actually pretty close to the, uh, how he handled the quantity.
-In that case, we had an input.
-Whenever the input changed, we updated the, this `quantity` data via `v-model`.
-And then down here, once we did that, it was very easy for us to just reference the `this.quantity` data.
-Now, as you can see, we already have this cool color selector component, which allows us to select a color on a page.
-This comes from our `components/color-selector.vue` An important thing to know is that whenever we change the color, this emits a `color-selected` event and send the IRI of that color.
-As the data on that event,
+Doing this is... pretty similar to how we handled the quantity.
+In that case, we had an `input`.
+When the input changes, we update this `quantity` data via `v-model`.
+Then, down here, once we did that, it was very easy to reference `this.quantity` when adding the item to the cart.

-We can use that in our components, same `products-show.vue`,

-Go up to the template and find where our color selector is.
-There we go.
-You can already see, this is the only rendered.
-If the product actually has, uh, colors here, we'll say `@color-selected=""`, and we'll call a new method called `updateSelectedColor`.
-We're going to do, and I'll copy that method name.
-Now we're going to do is just like with quantity, we'll add a `selectedColorId`

-Piece
+## Listening to the color-selected Event

+For the color, we already have this cool color selector component.
+This comes from `assets/components/color-selector.vue` The important thing to know for *us* is that whenever we select a color, this component emits a `color-selected` event and send the IRI of that color as the data.

+So... we can use that!
+In `product-show.vue`, scroll up to the template and find the color selector.
+There it is.
+We've already made this *only* render if the product *does* come multiple colors.
+To listen to the event, add `@color-selected` set to a new method - how about `updateSelectedColor`.

+Next, copy that method name and scroll down to add a new piece of data:
-Of data, set it to null, and down here under `methods`, I'll add a new method called `updatesSelectedColor()`.
+`selectedColorId` set to null.
+Then, under `methods` add `updatesSelectedColor()`.

-And we know

-This is going to receive the `iri` as an argument.
-And very simply we can say `this.selectedColorId = iri`.
+And because the event we're listening to sends the `iri` as its data, this will receive an `iri` argument.
+Now... `this.selectedColorId = iri`!

-Beautiful.
+By the way, later in the tutorial, we'll learn how we could have written the `colors-selector` component in a way that would have allowed us to use `v-model` on it, instead of creating this method.
+Yep, `v-model` isn't just for *real* form
+inputs: it can also be used for custom components.

-Finally, up here and `addToCart()`.
-We can use this `color: this.selectedColorId`.
-And of course, that defaults to null also the product doesn't have a color that will still be null, everything will be happy.
+Anyways, up in `addToCart()`, change to use `color: this.selectedColorId`.
+Because this defaults to null, if a product doesn't come in multiple colors, this will still be null, and everything will be happy.

-Oh, except

-We need to make sure that if the product does have a color, we need to enforce that a color is in fact selected.
-So up here and had a car.
-The first thing I'm gonna do is add an if statement that says if `this.product.colors.length`.
-So if, if this, if this product does have some and `this.selectedColorId === null` we have a problem for.
-Now.
-I'm just going to `alert('Please select a color first')`.
-And then down here, I will `return`.
-That's not a great user experience, but it's good enough for us in a real app.
-I'd set a new piece of data, a new error piece of data here and render it above.
-Alright, let's try it.
-When I move over, I'll refresh just to be safe and I click add to cart.
-You see our alert and let's see, we have 15 items in the cart now.
-So let's select green, one hit add to cart and it looks like it worked.
-Let me refresh.
-This one is 16, and let's go down to product show here and look at our cart.
-We have two items in there.
-Now look at item one, perfect exact quantity one.
-And this one has a color
+## Very Basic Color Validation

+Oh, except we need to make sure that if the product *does* have a color, that the user *selects* a color before adding the item to the cart.
+We can do that right
+here: if `this.product.colors.length` - so if this product comes in multiple colors - and `this.selectedColorId === null`, we have a problem!
+For now, I'm just going to `alert('Please select a color first')` and then return.

+That's not a great user experience, but it's good enough for us.
+But solving this correctly wouldn't be much more work: I'd create a new piece of data, like `addToCartError` - set that here, and render it above.

+Anyways, let's try it!
+Move over and...
+I'll refresh just to be safe.
+Click "Add to Cart".
+Alert!
+Ok, we have 15 items in the cart now.
+Let's select green, quantity 1, "Add to Cart" and... it looks like it worked!
+Let's refresh.
+Yep!
+The cart is up to 16.
+In the Vue dev tools, find the `cart`: two items.
+And... this has `quantity` 1 *and* a color set.

+## Updating the Shopping Cart Header Count

 At this point.
-I'm pretty happy with our add to cart.
-Well, except for one detail, it's not super great that I need to refresh to see the cart count, change in the header.
-I got to read, add a cart, nothing until we refresh the problem is that, well, what can we do?
-This is not inside of our view app, but who cares?
-If it's important for us to update this for a good user experience, we can totally do it using good, boring JavaScript.
-First open the template that holds this, that is in `templates/base.html.twig` let's see here.
-I'll sure search for shopping cart line 44.
-And here is where we're printing out the items on the span.
-I'm going to add an `id="js-shopping-cart-items"`.
-I'm doing that.
-So we can select that from inside of our JavaScript, back in our components.

-After we have successfully added the item to the cart, we can say `document.getElementById()` paste.
-The ID `js-shopping-cart-items` and then `.innerHTML=getCartTotalItems()`.
-This is actually when I hit tab there, that was actually going to import a function.
-If I go up here, you can see all the way up here.
-You can see it actually important, this new cart, total items.
-I'm actually gonna move this back to one line that kind of annoys me.
-This is one of the methods that, uh, that exist in the cart service that we just copied from the templates directory to feel a cart service here, I'll search for `cartTotalItems` very simply just goes through the items and it counts up all of them using the quantity.
+I'm pretty happy with our "add to cart".
+Well, happy except for one
+detail: I don't like that the shopping cart count in the header doesn't update until I refresh the page.

+But... what can we do?
+This isn't inside of our Vue app!

+The answer is... who cares?
+What I mean is, if it's important for us to update this count for a good user experience, we can *totally* do it using good, boring JavaScript.

+First open the template that holds this: `templates/base.html.twig`.
+I'll search for "shopping cart".
+Here it is: line 44.
+To be able to find this `span` in JavaScript, add an `id="js-shopping-cart-items"`.

+Next, back in the component, after we successfully added the item to the cart, we can say  `document.getElementById()` - paste the `js-shopping-cart-items` string - then `.innerHTML = getCartTotalItems()`.

+That's a *new* function that we haven't used yet.
+And when I hit tab to auto-complete it, PhpStorm added the new import for us... though I'm going to move this all back onto one line.

+Anyways, this function comes from `cart-service` - the file we copied into our project a few minutes ago.
+Here it is.
+Very simply. is loops through the items and counts all of them using their quantity.
+A simple helper to get the number.

-So it's a simple helper to get the number.
-The point is in product showed up view.
-We go back down here.
-We can call, `getCartTotalItems()` and we can pass it `this.cart`.
-And since this returns a number, I'm actually call `.toString()` on this.
+Back in `product-show.vue`, down in the method, we can call `getCartTotalItems()` and pass it `this.cart`.
+Because this returns a Number, call `.toString()` on the result.

-Beautiful.
-Yeah, That is not the most hipster code I've Ever written, but it, but it will work.

-And of course, if I were doing this in multiple places in my code, I would definitely isolate this into its own JavaScript module so that I'm not repeating myself.
-We move our I'll refresh so that that new ID gets on there.
-And let's see, let's add three more green ones.
-Watch that header.
-Boom.
-That is so much nicer.
-So next let's create a shopping cart page.
+So... no. This is *not* the most hipster code that you will ever write.
+But it *will* work and give us the user experience we want.
+And if I needed to update this header from *multiple* places in my code, I would *definitely* isolate it into its own JavaScript module to avoid duplication.

+Let's see if it works!
+Back at the browser, make sure to refresh so the `span` gets the new id.
+Let's add 3 more green sofas.
+Watch the header... boom!
+That is *so* much nicer.

+Next: with the add to cart done, let's create a new page: one that will display the shopping cart and checkout!